So hey, first post for me. Heya! Figured I’d write something about the random ideas and designs I’ve collected since joining S.A.R.T., so here we go!

 ^ There’s a later, second draft for the new wheel design. ^ (photo’s a bit hard to see because my scanner decided it didn’t want to work)

-Inspired by reversing camera technology in cars, here we have a terrible drawing of a screen showing the top view of the robot.
-Using the power of fancy camera stitching and a camera on each side of the robot, we can see a bird’s eye view of the robot.
-With this, it would be 10000x easier to determine the position of the robot if the controller can’t see where it is, rather than just a camera on the front.
+We’re looking at using our four cameras to show us what is happening around the robot.
+With this, it would be 10000x easier to determine the position of the robot if the controller can’t see where it is, rather than just the one camera on the front.
 I’ve also included in the sketch a visual representation of sound onto the screen.
 To do this, we’d have to have at least one mic on each side of the robot, and if space permits one in every corner too, then display on screen where the sound is coming from more accurately via how much of the sound is picked up in each microphone.
 Since these are rescue robots, it would make working in the field searching for survivors much easier.

 Bonus!
 2 minute sketch of a robotic arm on the top of the robot, able to be hidden away beneath a hatch if the robot needs to turn upside down.